vaiosstyl/bibook/bibook/retrieval/blast.md

 BLAST was designed to address a fundamental challenge in bioinformatics: how to efficiently search large genomic databases.
 Its heuristic algorithm offers a much faster alternative to traditional methods like Smith-Waterman and Needleman-Wunsch, which focus on optimal alignment but are computationally intensive.

 BLAST's success and widespread adoption stem from its balance of speed and sensitivity, making it an essential tool for biological research.
-Its development was also supported by a novel stochastic model created by Samuel Karlin and Stephen Altschul, forming the statistical foundation for the tool.
+Its development was also supported by a novel stochastic model {cite}`karlin1990methods`, the so called Karlin-Altschul statistics, forming the statistical foundation for the tool.

 ## K-mer indexing